Dieng Plateau: Agriculture

 The plateau is the largest producer of potatoes in Indonesia, with the crop becoming more predominant since 1985.
 Before this, various other crops such as corn and tobacco were planted instead.
 Expansion of potato plantations had for a time resulted in significant environmental damage from erosion and deforestation, though recent developments have seen a degree of reforestation.

 Archaeological sites

 Dieng Plateau hosts a large number of Hindu temples dating from the 8th to 9th centuries.
-The temples are grouped into three groups; The Arjuna, Dwarawati and Gatotkaca clusters, while the Bima temple was built as a single, separate temple.
+The temples are grouped into three groups; the Arjuna, Dwarawati and Gatotkaca clusters, while the Bima temple was built as a single, separate temple.

-Arjuna cluster

-The Arjuna group, which is located in the central area of the Dieng plateau, consists of four temples lined up in a north-south direction.
-Arjuna Temple is located at the north end, then successively to the south are the Srikandi, Puntadewa and Sembadra temples.
-Right in front of the Arjuna temple stands the Semar temple.

-Gatotkaca cluster

-Gatotkaca group also consists of five temples; the Gatotkaca, Setyaki, Nakula, Sadewa, and Gareng temples.
-Today only Gatotkaca temple remain stands, other four temples are fallen into ruin.

-Dwarawati cluster

-Dwarawati group consisted of four temples, namely Dwarawati, Abiyasa, Pandu, and Margasari temple.
-However, currently only Dwarawati that remain relatively intact, the rest are in ruins.

-Bima temple

-Bima temple is a single temple situated on a hill separated from the rest of Dieng temples.
-This temple is the largest and tallest building in the Dieng temple compound.
-The shape is different from temples in Central Java in general, and the other temples at this site, and relates more closely to Indian temples.